-Trust fund recovery penalty.-If communications and air transportation taxes are collected but not paid to the IRS or are willfully not collected, the trust fund recovery penalty may apply.
-The penalty is 100% of such unpaid taxes and may apply if these unpaid taxes cannot be immediately collected from the employer or business.
+Trust fund recovery penalty.-If communications and air transportation taxes are collected but not paid over to the IRS or are willfully not collected, the trust fund recovery penalty may apply.
+The penalty is 100% of such taxes.
+The penalty may apply to you if these taxes cannot be immediately recovered from the business.
 The penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.